Albinea

 A document shows that in 980 Holy Roman Emperor Otto II recognized the existence and rights of the ancient Pieve (parish church) of Albinea.
 From 1070 it was a possession of the bishops of Reggio, who also had a place here.
 Later, from 1412, it was a fief of the Manfredi family, who held it until 1730.

 Albinea borders the following municipalities: Quattro Castella, Reggio Emilia, Scandiano, Vezzano sul Crostolo, Viano.

-Albinea was for the most part of its history a rural village; nowadays, a pleasant landscape, between the plains and the lowest hills of the Apennines, a nice climate, and the opportunities of a developed centre have made Albinea an elegant and comfortable place.
+Albinea was for the most part of its history a rural village; nowadays, a landscape, between the plains and the lowest hills of the Apennines, a nice climate, and the opportunities of a developed centre have made Albinea an elegant and comfortable place.
 The short distance from Reggio Emilia allows many citizens to commute daily.